-Today in science: Einstein’s triumph | EarthSky.org
+Today in science: This solar eclipse proved Einstein right

 Read more: Clocks, gravity and the limits of relativity

-The Royal Astronomical Society (RAS) recently spoke of modern-day practical applications of Einstein’s theory:
+The Royal Astronomical Society (RAS) described modern-day practical applications of Einstein’s theory:

 The theory fundamentally changed our understanding of physics and astronomy, and underpins critical modern technologies such as the satellite-based Global Positioning System (GPS).